casseds2/CollegeCarpool/docs/blog/blog.md

 item.
 Tomorrow I will attempt to put selected waypoints in the 'PlanJourney' Activity into listViews to clean up the UI a bit.
 I also want to take another look into the instant messaging.
 I think I may be able to do it better by making a MessageBook parent in the Firebase and storing conversations between two users, sorted by user IDS.
 This is a future feature though.
 I also want to take another look at the NDEF exchange with the NFC payment feature.

+## My Thirteenth Blog
+Edited more of the Journey Planner and fixed UI bugs (and enough of them!).
+I came across an error I hadn't seen before called a ConcurrentModificationException error.
+After researching it, I found that it was to do with iterating over a collection while removing items from it.
+This was necessary for the UI so I had to find a way around it.
+I researched more into it amd found that I would have to create a separate collection to store desired items in to be removed and then remove this collection form the original.
+I have also changed the PlanJourney Activity to incorporate a ListView of all of the stops a user must make.
+They can now view or save a journey separately so not every journey they see will be saved.
+Constraints for viewing a journey are also less as no date is needed but it is for saving a journey.
+I have begun implementing the popup menus in PlanJourney to remove/prioritise stops.

+## My Fourteenth Blog
+When beginning the navigation service, I came across the problem of retrieving the LAT/LNGs of the Journey as they were previously stored as Strings.
+This meant I had to find a way to parse the String array for double and then match the double to its place name etc. I thought this way of doing it was too sloppy so I decided to attempt to neaten things up.
+I made a waypoint class that encapsulated a location name and its LAT/LNG.
+I would then push this object to Firebase by storing every waypoint in a list of waypoints that corresponded to the journey object.
+Errors with pushing to firebase lead me to have to implement the serializable interface in any objects I made that were pushed to Firebase.
+The LatLng object that google supply also became an issue as it had no default no args constructor.
+Firebase didn't like this.
+I had to make my own LatLng object that encapsulated the
+ LatLng of a location.
+I could then set the LAT/LNG of each waypoint to this object and push/pull from Firebase.
+Found retrieving nested objects from
+ Firebase difficult to understand at the start but after iterating through layers (4 layers deep to get lat/lng), I have come to terms with it.
+ I also made a class much similar to my ActiveUser class that displays the waypoints of a journey on the map if viewing a potential journey or if navigating a journey.
+Whether I clear these off while the navigation goes through them is for another day.
+ -Temporarily got sidetracked by removing entries from Firebase (Journey Objects).
+I feel my code is inefficient (possibly not) as when I want to remove a Journey Object, I have to iterate through the whole Firebase Journey Planner to find and remove the object.
+I found this very repetitive of the code I used to initially populate data into the Journey object.
+It also lead me to have to make a long winded 'compareTo' method to compare one Journey to another.
+Removing the object from the UI also has lead to issues as I think the Firebase is reacting quicker than the UI can respond to the changes.
+I'm not definite about this and am looking into it further.
+ -Journey Planner Now Organised in Chronological Order, comparator method in date and Journey Objects.
+Solved Firebase UI problem when deleting Journeys by reinitializing the list view and adapter on a change.
+Not the most elegant solution but its better than the alternative of restarting the activity to refresh the layout.